 Yes you will need a solicitor to handle the legal side of the remortgage.

-Our property solicitors are on the panel for all major lenders, so whether you are you are switching to a flexible mortgage with Lloyds Bank or to a variable-rate mortgage with Virgin Money, our remortgage team can assist.
+Property solicitors on the panel for all major lenders - so whether you are you are switching to a flexible mortgage with Lloyds Bank or to a variable-rate mortgage with Virgin Money, a remortgage solicitor can assist.